De Havilland Sprite: Super Sprite

 The Super Sprite was a re-development of the Sprite application, using a significantly different 'hot' propellant technology, that of hydrogen peroxide / kerosene.
-Although the peak thrust was actually reduced, burn time was 2.5 times longer, with a proportionate increase in total impulse.
+Although the peak thrust was reduced to 4,200 lbf (18.68 kN) burn time was 2.5 times longer at 40 seconds, with a proportionate increase in total impulse.

 For simplicity, there were no fuel pumps and the tanks were pressurised by nitrogen from nine cylinders wrapped around the combustion chamber.
 The Super Sprite was packaged as a self-contained engine in its own nacelle, jettisoned after take-off and retrieved by parachute.
 Inflatable air bags cushioned its impact with the ground.
 To obtain a clean separation from the carrier aircraft, the production engines fitted to the Vickers Valiant had a small canard vane at the nose, pitching the nacelle downwards on separation.

 De Havilland regarded the 166 Super Sprite units manufactured as a standard production item, supported by their service department alongside piston and turbojet engines.
 It was the first rocket engine to gain formal type approval.

 The Super Sprite project was cancelled in October 1960, at a reported total cost of £850,000.